-As we traverse the highways and byways of the wine world, the number-one question we encounter is “are Primitivo and Zinfandel really the same wine?”
-Well, yes and no. After years of genetic research, ampelographers discovered both are clones of a Croatian grape called Crljenak Kaštelanski (aka: Tribidrag).
-This means they’re not exactly the same (but oh so very close).
-It’s lively and fruity, generally offering a brighter expression than typical Zin (think fresh blueberries, not blackberry preserves).
-Neither Croatian or Pugliese, ours is a perfect complement with America's farm-to-table cuisine.
+As we traverse the highways and byways of the wine world, a persistent question has always been “are Primitivo and Zinfandel really the same?”
+Well, the answer is yes and no. After years of sleuthing and research, plus genetic testing - ampelographers discovered both are variants of a Croatian grape called Crljenak Kaštelanski (aka: Tribidrag).
+It seems likely Primitivo may be a more pure example, while Zinfandel had more opportunity to mutate and evolve.
+(Hmmm… does this explain ‘monster’ Zins?)
+Anyway they are not exactly the same but very close.
+After close examination, their subtle differences are apparent.
+It is usually more lively, generally offering a brighter expression than is typical of Zin (think fresh blueberries, not blackberry preserves).
+Our version is neither Croatian nor Pugliese, rather it is a delicious example from the heart of Lodi’s Mokelumne AVA and the perfect complement with all manner of casual American cuisine.